 Toolkit’s security feature utilizes a kernel extension (KEXT) to communicate with the device, which we can troubleshoot.
 This type of troubleshooting is more advanced and some steps will involve using the command line within Terminal on macOS.
 The steps below range from easy to more advanced.

-Apple Icon > System Preferences > Locate Seagate Dashboard icon
+Apple icon > System Preferences/Settings > Locate Seagate Dashboard icon

 Once complete, reboot the computer